nuejs/nue/packages/nuejs.org/docs/reactivity.md

 ```

-After saving the component to a file with `.htm` or `.nue` extension, you can use it in your Markdown content as follows:
+After saving the component to a file with `.htm` or `.dthml` extension, you can use it in your Markdown content as follows:

 ```md